nimeshneema/William-Apple-Developer-Platform/Notes/Notes.markdown

             There are a bunch of design patterns and architectural concepts in Cocoa.
 Establishing a good understanding of those concepts is crucial to become a competent developer for Apple's ecosystem of devices.

         -   Objective-C programming language: It is an object-oriented programming language based on C programming syntax.
 Unlike C++ it is a gentler object-oriented language.
-It limits the number of OOPS features and emphasizes the use of protocols over subclassing.
+It limits the number of OOPS features and emphasizes the use of protocols over sub-classing.
 Protocols are a list of (function) interfaces and define a particular role.
 Classes may adopt a protocol and implement functionality declared by the protocol.
 Adoption of a protocol is also called as conformance.

             Unlike most other high-level compiled programming languages, Objective-C has a peculiar syntax, especially for method invocation.